Trust-Anchor-Group/ComSim/README.md

 You can extend the simulator by providing links to your own .NET Standard assemblies, and reference them from your simulation model.
 To extend the simulator, create classes that implement the [ISimulationNode](TAG.Simulator/ISimulationNode.cs) interface, defined in the
 [TAG.Simulator](TAG.Simulator) library.
-The classes must implement the default constructor.
+The classes must implement the public a constructor taking a `ISimulationNode` argument representing its parent node.

 ## Contact